theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

-Searcing in a file
+Searching in a file
 -------------------
 Vim's search is really helpful.
 Go into the Command Line mode by (1) pressing Esc key, then (2) pressing colon : key.

-We can search a keyword by entering `:/word_of_interest`, where `word_of_interest` is the text string you want to find.
+We can search for  a keyword by entering `:/word_of_interest`, where `word_of_interest` is the text string you want to find.

 > Exercise
 > --------